How I fell into a CTAD trap

 This is all cool but may lead to surprising unexpected results.
 In my case, I

-wanted to design a functor system, which I can interchangeably compose to
+wanted to design a functor system.
+Functors within my library can be

 function like so: